 CHEAP SOLAR PANELS CHANGE THE RULES OF DESIGN OF FACILITIES IN COMMERCIAL ROOFING

-Optimizing a design of a photovoltaic installation for commercial roof has changed significantly in recent years.
+Optimizing a design of a photovoltaic installation for commercial roofs has changed significantly in recent years.
 When, 6 or 7 years ago, the price of the solar photovoltaic module was about 5 times higher than today, the design usually passed through maximizing production, ie place modules looking perfectly south and the optimum angle (about 30 °) for most of the Spanish territory.
-Moreover, obtaining a sufficiently high premium in the same time pushed toward optimization.
+Moreover, obtaining a sufficiently high premium at the same time pushed toward optimization.

 Today, with the existence of cheap solar panels, about 5 times cheaper than a few years ago, without the existence of any premium, the objective has changed.
 Now, our maximum for design is to obtain the best possible return on the installation, which in this case does not have to be the solution that maximizes production.